Perkedel/Lah-Mboh/INSTALL.md

 > [!IMPORTANT]
 > There are also PWADs we've preincluded for your convenience & other stuffs.
 See [`CREDITS.md`](/CREDITS.md) for more info.

+> [!NOTE]
+> An OG DOOM Compatibility patch is being made, WIP
+>
+> We basically yoinked Freedoom's stuffs into this here.
+Whatever that's missing in DOOM II (Typical IWAD for most Mods), Indeed Freedoom exclusives, & across others (such as Evilution, Plutonia, DOOM I, etc.).
+> Please let us know what is missing, misaligned, etc., so we can complete this compatibility.
+> Thancc, [DavidXNewton for the inspiration](https://ramp2024.doomproject.com/) (`freedoom` set of `flat`s were found in this GigaWAD to cover levels that uses those Freedoom stuffs.
+You know, communities submit levels whatever they are.).
+Cool and good.
+>
+> Please beware, that we cannot easily fix compatibility between Evilution & Plutonia sets, especially their alignments.

 ## Steps